Mastigias: Habitat

 The genus Mastigias is native to the western and central Indo-Pacific, from Australia to Japan, and Micronesia to the Indian Ocean.
 However, most Mastigias organisms choose to live in landlocked marine lakes.
 Behavioral differences among this genus do occur with varying habitats.
-Marine lake Mastigias' swim slower than their oceanic ancestors.
+Marine lake Mastigias swim slower than their oceanic ancestors.
 The Mastigias genus may have to adapt to a habitat with warmer temperatures.
-With growing temperature deviation above the average, organisms within this genus have seen a decrease in population as well as growing mortality rates.
+With growing temperature deviation above the average, organisms within this genus have seen a decrease in population abundance as well as growing mortality rates.

 Interactions

 Mastigias jellyfish have a symbiotic relationship with zooxanthellae living in host gastrodermal cells where they exhibit phased division.
-The Mastigias genus of jellyfish symbiotically produce ephyrae only in the presence of Symbiodinium, in a process called strobilation.
+Mastigias papua symbiotically produce ephyrae only in the presence of Symbiodinium, in a process called strobilation.